 After blending the almonds with fresh water, you’ll separate the liquid, i.e., the milk from the pulp.
 That will be a cinch if you use a nut milk bag.
 I’ve linked to it in the recipe for you.
 In the old days I used cheese cloth and that was a bit messy because the almond pulp squirted out of it.
 You won’t have that problem if you use a nut milk bag.
 If you have children don’t say the words “nut milk bag” in front of them, or they’ll laugh at you!

-- Soak almonds and vanilla bean overnight
+- Soak almonds and vanilla bean overnight in several cups water

 - Discard soaking water and rinse almonds in a deep bowl of water, repeat until water is clear